chetanror/graphql_demo/README.md

 # GraphQL demo - list repositories

 * This application is build with Ruby on Rails Framework.
-* It shows list of repositories in perticular organisation.
+* It shows list of repositories in Google organisation.
 * Analyses all the repositories and show the most used and least used languages
 * Export to CSV feature